AmazingIri/topk/README.md

 ## 2. Counting the Intermediate files

-Here, the program will create 1 thread for each core, and binded the thread onto cores.
-Each core runs a `Counter` , which will get a file from the `\tmp` directory, count the URLs using `unordered_map`, and sees if the URLs goes into the per-core min-heap.
+Here, the program will create one thread for each core, and bind the thread onto core (using `pthread_setaffinity_np()`).
+Each thread runs a `Counter`, which will get a file from the `\tmp` directory, count the URLs using `unordered_map`, and sees if the URLs goes into the per-core min-heap.

 The min-heap here is per-core instead of per-file, which would save a lot of memory.
 If a URL's count is smaller than the top of min-heap, then it would certainly smaller than all the other elements in the heap.